DigiBP/Team-Apples/README.md

 ### Google Calendar, Google Forms, Google Sheets
 <img src="https://github.com/DigiBP/Team-Apples/blob/73a2b174b6e706d5762de81f862105f0b9e240ee/CHATBOT-Files/Screenshots/10.%20Google%20Calendar%2C%20Forms%2C%20Sheet.png"  width="90%" height="90%">

 # Conclusion
-The process has been improved massively and if Ximiq would give the Group Apples the time used for each user task the Group could have calculated the
+The process has been improved massively and if Ximiq would give the Group Apples the exact time used for each user task the Group could have calculated the
-Flow Efficiency (%) = Value added Time   / Process Lead Time (total time needed to fulfill a customer order) Looking at all the manual tasks that probably costed a lot of time the flow efficiency with the TOBE process is massivelly better than the AS-IS process.
+Flow Efficiency (%) = Value added Time / Process Lead Time (total time needed to fulfill a customer order).
+Looking at all the manual tasks that probably costed a lot of time the flow efficiency with the TO-BE process would have costed Ximiq significantly less time than with the AS-IS process.
+Looking at the AS-IS process problem with no process in t